dogweather/forkful/content/en/fish-shell/strings/capitalizing-a-string.md

   \ and the remainder of the string is lowercase.
 This is a common task in text\u2026"
 lastmod: '2024-03-13T22:45:00.456916-06:00'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string means modifying it so the first letter is uppercase\
-  \ and the remainder of the string is lowercase.
-This is a common task in text\u2026"
+summary: Capitalizing a string means modifying it so the first letter is uppercase and the remainder of the string is lowercase.
 title: Capitalizing a string
 weight: 2
 ---